 Some people will use traction cleats, spikes or ice grips on the bottom of their shoes.
 YakTrax is a popular brand.
 I’ve personally never tried them, but I know many people love them.
 They just attach to the bottom of your running shoe so if you have a lot of icy days (or snow that gets compacted and becomes icy), you may want to consider this.
 We don’t deal with too many icy days in North Carolina, thankfully!

-If you’re driving to a treadmill because it’s too icy to run outside, again, please prioritize safety over getting in the miles!
+If you’re driving to a run on a treadmill because it’s too icy to run outside, again, please prioritize safety over getting in the miles!

 Below are some great options for the different layers you’ll need for cold weather running.
 I linked my favorite running gear underneath the scrolling images, where available.
 So the great thing about nice gear is that it lasts forever.
 The bad thing is that I can’t always find the exact one online for you (like that turtleneck I’m wearing in the above picture, which is from Lululemon last year!)